-As of December 31, 2023, we had cash and cash equivalents of \$73.7 million and have \$130.0 million of outstanding Pharmakon Senior Secured Notes under the A&R Note Purchase Agreement.
-Our accumulated deficit as of December 31, 2023 was \$720.4 million.
+As of December 31, 2022, we had cash and cash equivalents of \$94.2 million and have \$130.0 million of outstanding Pharmakon Senior Secured Notes under the A&R Note Purchase Agreement.
+Our accumulated deficit as of December 31, 2022 was \$684.9 million.
 We have incurred significant net losses since inception and also expect to incur substantial losses in future periods.

-Our continuation as a going concern is dependent on our ability to maintain compliance with the financial covenants (including the requirement for us to achieve certain minimum trailing twelve-month consolidated XHANCE net sales and royalties thresholds, the requirement for us to maintain at least \$30.0 million of cash and cash equivalents at all times and the requirement that our annual and quarterly financial statements not be subject to any qualification or statement as to "going concern"), and the other provisions under the A&R Note Purchase Agreement, and our ability to generate sufficient cash flows from operations to meet our debt service obligations and to fund our operations and/or obtain additional capital through equity or debt financings, partnerships, collaborations, or other sources.
+Our continuation as a going concern is dependent on our ability to maintain compliance with the financial covenants and other terms under the A&R Note Purchase Agreement, and our ability to generate sufficient cash flows from operations and/or obtain additional capital through equity or debt financings, partnerships, collaborations, or other sources to meet the debt service obligations under our outstanding Pharmakon Senior Secured Notes, including repayment, and to carry out our planned development and commercial activities.